-After we have discovered the gaps and needs we can begin to recommend strategies and supports aimed at eliminating the gap between “what is” and “what should or could be.”
+After we have discovered the client/learner gaps and needs, we can begin to recommend strategies and supports aimed at eliminating the gap between the current, “what is”, and the desired, “what should or could be.”

-At this time, it is also important to determine if LBS services are appropriate for the learner.
+At this time, it is also important to determine if Literacy and Basic Skills (LBS) services are appropriate for the learner.
 Is the client eligible?
 Is the learner suitable?
 Does your agency have the capacity or is there a wait list?
-The Iroquois Falls Adult Learning Centre has created an Eligibility and Suitability Form to help them establish if a learner is right for their program.
+The Iroquois Falls Adult Learning Centre created an Eligibility and Suitability Form to help them establish if a learner is right for their program.
 You can find a copy in the Sample Forms section of this module.

 LBS learners, as do other adults, have many issues, pressures and responsibilities in their lives.
 Balancing these against the demands of learning is often difficult.
 It doesn’t take very long in the LBS field for practitioners to know that many literacy learners face challenges beyond the mandate and funding of LBS services.
 In fact, most literacy learners need some supports other than quality literacy instruction in order to succeed.
 If learners do not have the time, energy or focus for their learning activities, they will not make the progress required to reach their goals.
 Personal worries and challenges can divert a learner’s efforts from their LBS learning.